r00trose/Blog/README.md

-#About This Blog
+# 🔐 About This Blog

-Welcome to my cybersecurity & OSINT corner!
-Here, I share my learning journey as a junior SOC analyst in training.
-You’ll find write-ups on incident response, threat intelligence, OSINT case studies, and hands-on labs (TryHackMe, LetsDefend, HackTheBox).
+Welcome to my **Cybersecurity & OSINT corner**!
+Here, I share my learning journey as a **junior SOC analyst in training**.

+## 📌 What You’ll Find Here
+- Write-ups on **Incident Response**
+- Insights into **Threat Intelligence**
+- **OSINT Case Studies**
+- Hands-on labs from **TryHackMe, LetsDefend, and HackTheBox**

+---

+✨ This blog is my way of:
+- ✍️ Documenting what I learn
-This blog is my way of documenting what I learn, breaking down complex concepts into simple notes, and hopefully helping others who are also starting their journey in cybersecurity.
+- 🔎 Breaking down complex concepts into simple notes
+- 🤝 Helping others who are also starting their journey in cybersecurity